jiahzengW/jiahzengW.github.io/index.md

 Here is **Jiazheng Wang**.

-I graduated from Wuhan University with a major in Automation.
-Currently, I am a first-year graduate student at the School of Electronic and Computer Engineering at Peking University, specializing in Integrated Circuits.
+I graduated from Wuhan University with a bachelor's degree and am now pursuing my graduate studies at the School of Electronic and Computer Engineering at **Peking University**

 My fascination lies at the intersection of Advanced Electronics and Photonics technology and Artificial Intelligence.
 It is here that I see the potential for transformative advancements——"AI4S"